 A study of the social bases of behavior and the behavior of the individual in social situations, as well as the socio-psychological bases of attitudes.
 Cross-credited with PSY 3341.
-Only three semester hours will be awarded for PSY 3341 and CRJ 3343.
+Only three credit hours will be awarded for CRJ 3343, PSY 3341 and SOC 3341.
 Fall.